Ad Noctum: Chapter 7

 Volker set the knife down next to him on the floor of the transport room.

-“So next time you restrain someone,” Telford said evenly, “you don’t want to leave them their knife.”
+“So, next time you restrain someone,” Telford said evenly, “don’t leave them their knife.”

-“Yeah,” Volker replied, his voice a cracked whisper.
-“I guess not.”
+“Yeah,” Volker replied in a cracked whisper.
+“Guess not.”

-He bent his head and ran his hands through his hair, the faint smell of smoke and kassa wafting through the air as he disrupted the strands.
-It triggered a sudden spike of adrenaline, and he tipped his head up.
-He took a deep breath and tried to picture wide the wide openness of the coastline—the sun-drenched Pacific Coast Highway where, from the cliffs, one could look out until only the curvature of the Earth ended one’s line of sight.
+He bent his head and ran his hands through his hair.
+It smelled of smoke and anise, and he caught a faint flicker of residual aquamarine as the strands shifted.
+He took a breath and tried to picture the wide openness of the California coast.
+From the sun-drenched cliffs of the PCH, only the curvature of the Earth could limit sight.

 Everything was fine.
 He was alive.
 He hadn’t died in a firefight.
 He hadn’t died in an explosion.
 He hadn’t died of smoke inhalation.
 He hadn’t burned to death in a locked room.
 He’d opened the door.
 He was alive.
 Everything was fine.